-Consent to begin an Investigation into a Complaint of Sexual Misconduct.
+Consent to begin an Investigation into a Complaint of Sexual M Aisconduct. -- -------------

-I,(Name of Complainant have brought a complaint of

-sexual misconduct against (Name of Respondent under

-the Sexual Misconduct Policy of the Diocese of Kootenay.

-- 1. I have received a copy of the Sexual Misconduct Policy and I have read it and understand it. - 2.
-I understand that my complaint as well as any related documents I may provide to the Executive Officer or an investigator appointed by the Diocese under the Sexual Misconduct Policy, will be given to the respondent or any persons necessary for the administration of the policy. - 3.
-I understand that if I have any questions about the operation of this Policy and my rights and responsibilities under it, I may speak with the Executive Officer. - 4.
-I understand that under the Policy I have the right to seek independent legal advice or to seek a remedy through the courts or under the British Columbia Human Rights Code.
+Ι, (Name of Complainan) have brought a complaint of sexual mis conduct against (Name of Responden) under the Sexual Misconduct Policy of the Diocese of I Kootenay.
+1. I have received a copy of the Sexual N understand it. lisconduct Policy and I have read it and 2.
+Executive Officer or an investigator ap Il as any related documents I may provide to the opointed by the Diocese under the Sexual e respondent or any persons necessary for the 3.
+I understand that if I have any question and responsibilities under it, I may specified ons about the operation of this Policy and my righterak with the Executive Officer.
+4. • ave the right to seek independent legal advice or to nder the British Columbia Human Rights Code.
+Signed: Date:

-Witness: Date: